Department of Health and Human Services (HHS)

-The U.S. Food and Drug Administration’s National Center for Toxicological Research (NCTR), is seeking a highly qualified Biological Science Laboratory Technician for the Nanotechnology CORE facility whose primary responsibility would be to provide electron and optical microscopy analysis to support nanomaterial characterization and biological studies.
-This core facility, located in Jefferson, Arkansas, is equipped with the state-of -the art equipment for nanomaterial characterization, including scanning and transmission electron microscopes, confocal microscopes and trained staﬀ for nanomaterial characterization and biological assessment.
+The U.S. Food and Drug Administration’s National Center for Toxicological Research (NCTR), is seeking a highly qualified Chemist for the Nanotechnology CORE facility whose primary responsibility would be to provide scientific analysis to support nanomaterial characterization.
+This core facility, located in Jefferson, Arkansas, is equipped with the state-of -the art equipment and trained staﬀ to properly characterize and detect nanoscale materials.
 The NanoCore has been designed to support research investigators with nanomaterial characterization, conduct research on nanomaterials to elucidate toxicity, biocompatibility, in vitro and in vivo.

 Specific duties include, but are not limited to, the following: